-The UK's data protection regime looks set for a period of change in 2021, notwithstanding the significant impact already brought about by Brexit.
-Businesses with UK operations or customers will need to be alert to these regulatory changes and monitor developments carefully.
+The UK's data protection regime looks set for a period of change in 2022, notwithstanding the significant impact already brought about by Brexit.
+Substantial reforms to UK data protection law are expected in the coming months following the consultation by DCMS, including the possible scrapping of the DPO requirement; however, the requirement for Representatives is not expected to be affected.